telerik/fiddler-everywhere-docs/modify-and-filter-traffic/conditions-and-actions.md

             <td>Value modifiers</td>
             <td>New value</td>
             <td>n/a</td>
-            <td>Uses the selected value modifier and the new value to update the current URL.</td>
+            <td>Uses the selected value modifier and the new value to update the current URL.
+Does not work for CONNECT requests</td>
             <td>Non-final</td>
         </tr>
         <tr>